A unifying approach to tropicalization: Rational points

 The continuity of $\Psi$ is easily verified: the canonical projections $\pi_i:h_B\to h_{C_i}$ to objects $C_i$ of $\cD$ induce continuous maps $\pi_{i,T}:h_B(T)\to h_{C_i}(T)$ that commute with all maps $\varphi_T:h_{C_i}(T)\to h_{C_j}(T)$ coming from morphisms $\varphi:C_j\to C_i$ in $\cD$.
 These maps induce the canonical bijection $\Psi:h_B(T)\to\lim h_\cD(T)$, which, consequently, is a continuous map.

 We proceed to show that $\Psi$ is open.
-Since every colimit can be expressed in terms of coequalizers and coproducts, it is enough to proof the openness of $\Psi$ for these particular types of limits.
+Since every colimit can be expressed in terms of coequalizers and coproducts, it is enough to prove the openness of $\Psi$ for these particular types of limits.

-The coequalizer $E=\coeq(f,g)$ of two morphisms $f,g:C\to D$ comes with a surjection $D\to C$.
-By \ref{A6}, $h_E(T)\to h_D(T)$ is a topological embedding.
+The coequalizer $E=\coeq(f,g)$ of two morphisms $f,g:C\to D$ comes with a surjection $D\to E$.
+By \ref{A5}, $h_E(T)\to h_D(T)$ is a topological embedding.
 Since the topological equalizer $\eq(f_T,g_T)$ of $f_T,g_T:h_D(T)\to h_C(T)$ has the subspace topology of $h_D(T)$, the canonical bijection $h_E(T)\to\eq(f_T,g_T)$ is a homeomorphism.

 The coproduct of a family $(B_i)_{i\in I}$ of ordered blue $k$-algebras is the (possibly infinite) tensor product $B=\bigotimes B_i$ over $k$, whose elements are tensors $a=a_{i_1}\otimes\dotsb\otimes a_{i_n}$ with coordinates in a finite set of factors $B_{i_1},\dotsc,B_{i_n}$.
 Thus a basic open of $h_B(T)$ is of the form $U_{a,V}$ where $a\in\bigotimes B_i$ and $V\subset T$ is an open.
 We have